gjwgit/azcv/docs/README.md

 descriptions and text found in the images.
 This package is part of the [Azure on MLHub](https://github.com/Azure/mlhub) repository.

-In addition to the demonstration this package provides a collection of commands that turn the service into useful *command line tools* for word recognition from images, landmark identification, and thumbnail generation.
+In addition to the *demo* command this package provides a collection of commands that turn the service into useful *command line tools* for word recognition from images, landmark identification, thumbnail generation, and many much more functionality.

 A free Azure subscription allowing up to 20,000 transactions per month is available from <https://azure.microsoft.com/free/>.
 After subscribing visit <https://portal.azure.com> and Create a resource under AI and Machine Learning called Cognitive Services.
 Once created you can access the web API subscription key and endpoint from the portal.
-This will be prompted for in the demo.
+This will be prompted for when running a command, and then saved to file to reduce the need for repeated authentication requests.

 Please note that these Azure models, unlike the MLHub models in general, use *closed source services* which have no guarantee of